GuillaumeGoujard/GuillaumeGoujard.github.io/content/project/price_maker_battery/index.md

 ---
 title: Capacity expansion of storage over nodal wholesale market
-summary: Optimizing battery placement and size to maximize revenue over a nodal wholesale market: a guide.
+summary: A guide to optimizing battery placement and size to maximize revenue over a nodal wholesale market.
 tags:
   - Optimization
   - Electricity Markets